yottapanda/website/content/posts/recursive-vpns.md

 ### The Phone

-All we need to do for the phone is set it up as a Wireguard **client** on our Private VPN.
+All we need to do for the phone is set it up as a WireGuard **client** on our Private VPN.

 It does not need to know anything about the WAN VPN since, as I said before, the whole forwarding process is transparent.